Pralekha: Cross-Lingual Document Alignment for Indic Languages: Ethics

 \section{Ethics}

-The code and datasets created in this work will be made available under permissible licenses.
-Generative AI systems were only used for assistance purely with the language of the paper, eg: paraphrasing, spell-check, polishing the author’s original content and for writing boiler plate code.
+All datasets used in this paper are available under permissible licenses, and we adhere strictly to their intended usage, maintaining full compliance with licensing requirements.
+Additionally, the code used for our evaluation framework will be made publicly available under the MIT License.\footnote{\url{https://opensource.org/licenses/MIT}} Generative AI systems were used solely to assist with the language of this paper, specifically for paraphrasing, spell-checking, polishing the authors' original text, and generating boilerplate code.